IC Markets vs Plus500, Who's The Best?

 What Languages Do IC Markets And Plus500 Support?

-Being able to chat easily with your online platform is a key way of comparing brokers to find the best trading partner.
-Not only for support but to be sure you understand everything on their site and inside their app as it is a key factor to success when trading online.
+Being able to chat easily with your trading platform is a key element when comparing online brokers to find your perfect broker.
+Not only for support but to be sure you understand everything on their website and inside their application as it is a key factor to success when trading forex.

-Below you will find the languages that both IC Markets and Plus500 offer communication in.
+Below you can find the languages that both IC Markets and Plus500 support.

 How Many Clients Do IC Markets and Plus500 Have?

 Both IC Markets and Plus500 are well established with their customer base.
-It is really important to work with a broker that is professional and one of the easiest ways of understanding this is by knowing how many customers they already work with.
+It is important to work with a broker that is reputable and one of the most simple ways of establishing this is by knowing how many customers are using their services.

 What Payment Methods Do IC Markets and Plus500 Accept?